v-jush/azure-docs/articles/iot-edge/quickstart.md

 # remote powershell session to IoTCore ARM32 device
 iotedge logs SimulatedTemperatureSensor -f
 ```
+## Run AzureIoTEdge-Diagnostics on your iot device

-Pull azureiotedge-diagnostics module and run on your Windows ARM32 device, you need to first login docker registry (edgeshared), then run iotedge check which would pull the module and run the diagnostics
+Pull azureiotedge-diagnostics module and run on your Windows ARM32 device, you need to first login docker registry (edgeshared), then run iotedge check which would pull the module and run the diagnostics.
+The diagnostics will print out system check results for you to review in multiple areas.

 ```powershell
 # remote powershell session to IoTCore ARM32 device